 “I am honored and excited to serve on California’s first Citizens Redistricting Commission.
 My hope is that the commission will help set the tone for open and collective problem solving in California.”

 County: San Francisco

 City: San Francisco

 Cynthia Dai is a native Californian, second-generation Asian-American and has worked and lived in several countries around the world.
 As an experienced entrepreneur and CEO of strategy firm Dainamic Consulting, Inc., Ms. Dai has advised growth organizations and social ventures for 20+ years and often serves as an interim executive of both early-stage and public ventures.
 Ms. Dai has an MBA from the Stanford Graduate School of Business and a B.S. in Electrical Engineering and Computer Science with honors from UC Berkeley.
-She has taught Leadership and Entrepreneurship courses at UC Berkeley’s Center for Entrepreneurship and Technology; launched the Tsinghua-Berkeley Global Technology Entrepreneurship Program in Beijing, China; and is a frequent guest speaker on social entrepreneurship at international conferences.
-She is active in the community as a volunteer and currently serves as a Board member of Santa Clara University’s Center for Global Social Benefit.
+She has taught Leadership and Entrepreneurship courses at UC Berkeley’s Sutardja Center for Entrepreneurship and Technology; launched the Tsinghua-Berkeley Global Technology Entrepreneurship Program in Beijing, China; and is a frequent guest speaker on social entrepreneurship at international conferences.
+She is active in the community as a volunteer and currently serves as a Board member of Santa Clara University’s Miller Center for Social Entrepreneurship.
 Commissioner Dai is registered with the Democratic Party and lives in the City and County of San Francisco.